 Here are some ways that unselfish giving can have a beneficial effect on you.

 1. Giving feels satisfying.
 When you give without wanting anything in return it opens up your heart to an enhanced sense of peace, love and joy.
+Because your motive is pure, your heart is free to experience giving at the highest level.

 On some level it seems that we are all susceptible to the idea of scarcity.
 Having a scarcity mindset is like going through life trying to fill up a bag with a hole in the bottom.
-Hoarding creates scarcity because it is based on the perception that everything is limited and it ignores the amazing benefits of contribution.
+Hoarding creates scarcity because it is based on the perception that everything is limited and it ignores the amazing benefits of unselfish giving.

 One of the best ways to say no to the mentality of scarcity is to actively seek out ways to make meaningful and unselfish contributions of your time, energy, and other resources.
 I encourage you to embrace a more empowering mindset and be determined to give without expectation.